 The payment methods most used by this generation are closer to digital, although they trust more traditional methods more.
 They use cheques less, they make bank transfers only if necessary and almost always online; they frequently pay with credit and debit cards for in-store and online purchases, and they often have a PayPal account, while they less frequently have the latest generation e-wallets.

 The generation born between the early 1980s and the second half of the 1990s is labelled in different ways: Millennials, Generation Y and the Net Generation.
 Millennials are thirty years old on average, many of them have just recently started working and they have a more indifferent relationship with possessions.
 For them, benefitting from the advantages of a specific good or service counts more.
 Their daily life is divided between the analogue and the digital: they communicate primarily on online platforms, from which they also move with a certain frequency as needed and depending on current trends which, compared to the past, have a shorter lifespan.
-They almost all use smartphones and they regularly consume on demand content, especially on streaming platforms: channel flicking is not even part of their vocabulary.
+Almost all of them use smartphones and they regularly consume on demand content, especially on streaming platforms: channel flicking is not even part of their vocabulary.

-They don’t know what cheques are, or if they do know they have no idea how they work, simply because they don’t need them.
-They also use cards, with a particular preference for prepaid cards, which instead the previous generation typically uses only for online purchases.
+They don’t know what cheques are, or if they do they have no idea how they work, simply because they don’t need them.
+They also use cards, with a particular preference for prepaid cards, which the previous generation typically uses only for online purchases instead.
 They almost always have a PayPal account, but they often easily have an account on P2P payment apps or cards with IBANs, like HYPE, as well.
 They are the generation of users most coveted by Fintech startups which are being founded, for example, in the areas of microcredit, insurtech and new forms of microsavings.

-The youngest generation of those we have analysed.
+What is commonly called "Gen Z" is the youngest generation of those we have analysed.
 Those born between the end of the 1990s to today - actually some identify a Generation Alpha as well, consisting of people born starting in 2010 - access the web every day, multiple times a day.
 If they watch TV, a device which is surely amongst their least favourite, they do it primarily in dual screen mode, i.e., with a smartphone or tablet in hand, and in any event they consume on demand content; don’t even talk to them about broadcast TV because they rarely know what it is.
 Their spending capacity often depends on that of their household, also because they are able to access the world of work later on average.